-Courage: We act bravely to innovate and achieve world-class experience and outcomes for patients, consumers, partners and the community.
+Courage: We act bravely to innovate and achieve world-class experiences and outcomes for patients, consumers, partners and the community.

-The extensive geographic coverage and breadth of service uniquely positions Memorial Hermann to collaborate with other providers to assess and create health care solutions for individuals in greater Houston's diverse communities; to provide superior quality, cost-efficient, innovative and compassionate care; to support teaching and research to advance the health professionals and health care of tomorrow; and to provide holistic health care which addresses the physical, social, psychological and spiritual needs of individuals.
+The extensive geographic coverage and breadth of service uniquely positions Memorial Hermann to collaborate with other providers to assess and create healthcare solutions for individuals in Greater Houston's diverse communities; to provide superior quality, cost-efficient, innovative and compassionate care; to support teaching and research to advance the health professionals and health care of tomorrow; and to provide holistic health care that addresses the physical, social, psychological and spiritual needs of individuals.
 An integrated health system, Memorial Hermann is known for world-class clinical expertise, patient-centered care, leading-edge technology and innovation.
-Supporting the System in its impact on overall population health is the Community Benefit Corporation.
+Supporting and guiding the System in its impact on overall population health is the Memorial Hermann Community Benefit Corporation.